 Apple typically teases its upcoming slate of Apple TV Plus movies and TV shows at its annual iPhone reveal event.
-This year, though, that didn't happen, with the company's recent Far Out showcase – held on September 7 – dedicated to its new hardware releases, exclusively.
+Last year, though, that didn't happen, with the company's recent Far Out showcase – held on September 7 – dedicated to its new hardware releases, exclusively.

 For our money, a sizzle reel showing off the streamer's 2023 offering was the bare minimum we hoped to expect from Apple at its latest iPhone launch, so it was disappointing to see Apple TV Plus sidelined in that way.

 We do know, however, that Apple is currently preparing to debut the Martin Scorsese-directed movie Killers of the Flower Moon – starring Leonardo DiCaprio and Robert De Niro – on its streaming service to the tune of $200 million.
 An unnamed, Brad Pitt-starring Formula 1 movie directed by Top Gun: Maverick filmmaker Joseph Kosinski is also in the pipeline.